 Find out what car dealerships do with unsold cars.

 Many dealerships try to make more money off you by adding extra fees to the purchase price of your vehicle.
 Some are truly necessary, but some are just to earn the dealership a few hundred extra dollars.
-Make sure you know what extra fees they charge and what you should question so you don’t end up getting scammed.
+Make sure you know what extra fees they charge and what you should question so you don’t end up being taken advantage of.